AllStache/Foothill-App/README.md

 To be implemented

--Calender including upcoming holidays
+-Calender including upcoming holidays also editable

--Input classes and times they begin/end
+-Input classes and times they begin/end     Record personal notes/homework for each class

 -View staff database

 -Bell Schedule

--Record personal notes/homework for each class
+-Aeries

+-Google Classroom

+-Haiku (maybe)